GnussonNet/dockerized-webserver/README.md

 <br />

 ## Getting Started
+### Disclaimer
-This project is still in alpha which means it have not been tested on other machines, USE AT YOUR OWN RISK.
+This project is still under development which means it have not been tested on other machines, USE AT YOUR OWN RISK.

 ### Perquisites
 Your system must have these following packages installed: